Gacha Game: When Prospect Theory Meets Optimal Pricing: Introduction

+There are a few papers that explore implications of other non-expected utility framework on design problems.
+For example, \cite{GMSZ21} consider the auction design for bidders equipped with non-expected utility preferences that exhibit constant risk aversion (CRA), which in their framework includes \cite{KoszegiRabin06}'s loss aversion. \cite{GMSZ23} further study a generalization of the classical monopoly insurance problem under adverse selection.
+In contrast, this paper studies agents who have reverse-S shape probability weighting and exhibit behavior patterns of risk-seeking.
+For more detailed reviews on behavioral mechanism design or behavioral contract theory, see \cite{Spiegler11} and \cite{2014Botond}.

-More broadly, this paper relates to the literature on behavioral economic design (behavioral contract theory, mechanism design, etc.), which is nicely reviewed in \cite{Spiegler11} and \cite{2014Botond}.
-One successful branch of the literature explores the optimal dynamic design problem with dynamically inconsistent buyers.
-The inconsistency exists either because buyers suffer from temptation \cite{AmadorWerningAngeletos06} or because buyers are present-biased: \cite{RabinDonoghue01}, \cite{HeidhuesKoszegi10}, \cite{MarinaPierre14}, \cite{Galperti15},\cite{GottliebZhang21}.
-In my paper, the buyer's dynamic inconsistency comes from her belief updating about the future random payment, as highlighted by \cite{Barberis12}.
-This is a completely different channel because buyers with probability weighting will have completely dynamically consistent preferences if the future allocation is deterministic.
-My framework also differs from these papers in that the random environment is endogenously designed and represents the main difficulty of the design problem.
+More broadly, this paper contributes to the literature on optimal dynamic design problem with dynamically inconsistent buyers.
+The current literature has discussed inconsistency caused by temptation \cite{AmadorWerningAngeletos06} or from present bias \cite{RabinDonoghue01}, \cite{HeidhuesKoszegi10}, \cite{MarinaPierre14}, \cite{Galperti15},\cite{Bard20},\cite{GottliebZhang21}.
+My paper is the first to explore this problem where the buyer's dynamic inconsistency comes from her belief updating about a future random payment, as highlighted by \cite{Barberis12} and \cite{StrackEbert15}.
+This is a completely different channel because buyers with probability weighting will have dynamically consistent preferences if the future allocation is deterministic and the key of the design is to manipulate the randomness.
+There is a related paper in applied probability \cite{XYZ13} that explores the optimal precommitted stopping time for a geometric Brownian motion when the decision maker features probability weighting.
+Their precommitment precludes the impact of dynamic inconsistency and the random process in their framework is not a design object.